 What Causes The Muscle Pain?

-People who take statins sometimes complain of muscle pain.
-This pain can range from flu like muscle aches, called myalgia to more serious things like muscle damage, called rhabdomyolysis (rhabdo).
+People who take cholesterol-lowering statins sometimes complain of muscle pain.
+This pain can range from flu-like muscle aches, called myalgia to more serious things like muscle damage, called rhabdomyolysis (rhabdo).
 While statistically, muscle pain from statins is supposed to be rare, almost everyone I meet who takes these drugs has complained of this problem.
-Take that for what it's worth, just my observation.
+Take that for what it's worth; just my observation.

-Because PCSK9 inhibitors works differently, they are not supposed to cause muscle pain.
+Because PCSK9 inhibitors work differently, they are not supposed to cause muscle pain.